 Dedicated comparison page

-Capital One SavorOne Cash Rewards vs Citi Premier Card on Luminxo.
+Capital One SavorOne Cash Rewards vs Citi Strata Premier Card on Luminxo.
 Compare annual fees, rewards, welcome offers, credit requirements, and who each card is best for.

 Lowest annual feeCapital One SavorOne Cash RewardsNo annual fee